 The specific situation may be as follows:

-Before you perform any methods, you need to make sure that the computer is cool enough.
+Shut down your computer and wait for it to cool down completely.
 Then, power on your computer and see if it can enter Windows 11.
 If not, it means that the issue is not caused by overheating.

 If the Windows 11 not booting issue is caused by overheating, you can try the following methods to get rid of this issue permanently.

-Sometimes, incompatible external devices may also cause the “Windows 11 stuck on boot screen” issue.
-Therefore, you can remove all the peripheral equipment and then power on the PC again to see if the issue is solved.
+Incompatible external devices may also cause the “Windows 11 stuck on boot screen” issue.
+To solve it, remove all the peripheral equipment.
+Then, power on the PC to see if the issue is solved.

 When you power on your PC, if the power light is not on or it is just on and then immediately off, you should check the PSU and the power cable.

 My laptop won’t turn on but the power light is on Windows 11.
-Some people report this issue.
 In this case, you need to check if the monitor works normally.
-You can connect an external display to your computer and then power on the PC to see if Windows 11 is loading normally.
+Connect an external display to your computer and then power on the PC.
+If Windows 11 is loading normally, the display is fine.

 If the Windows 11 not loading issue persists, you need to consider that the issue is caused by a damaged motherboard.
 Then, replacing the motherboard may solve the issue.